rxnvaz18/LQAppRVMP3/README.md

 # LQAppRVMP3
 A new and improved book reading list to track your literature consumption.
-Like a virtual bookshelf it has been updated with a login feature and tier list based on volume of books read.
+Like a virtual bookshelf it has been updated with a login feature and a book review section.

 ## Table of Contents
 - [Installation](#installation)